 What should I do if the company has failed to file my Director Resignation with the CRO?

 Section 152 of the Companies Act 2014 states that if the company fails to make the necessary filings with the CRO to give effect to the resignation of the director, the director can serve notice on the company requesting the company to resign him/her from office.
 This notice gives the company 21 days to file the required forms for the resignation.
 If the company still does not file the required forms with the CRO, the director can apply to the CRO themselves; submitting proof of the letter of resignation (Letter A) and the notice of request for removal (Letter B) along with the required statutory forms, to forcibly remove themselves from the company.
 This is considered a method of “last resort” and also applies to a person who wishes to resign from the office of company secretary.

 The Importance of Updating the CRO Register

 Section 227 and 228 of the Companies Act 2014 state that directors of Irish companies have serious duties and responsibilities that they owe to the company while appointed as a director.
 It is for this reason that it is imperative that the CRO’s register is updated when a director resigns.
 The resigning director must make sure that this has been done in accordance with the Companies Act 2014 by the steps laid out above.

-Company Bureau can assist with director resignations, please company our Contact Form and a member of our Company Secretarial department will be delighted to assist.
+Company Bureau can assist you to Change Company Director or Secretary.
+For more information on our services or to proceed with director resignations, please complete our Contact Form or call (0)1 6461625, a member of our Company Secretarial department would be happy to assist you.

 Disclaimer This article is for guidance purposes only.
 It does not constitute legal or professional advice.
 No liability is accepted by Company Bureau for any action taken or not taken in reliance on the information set out in this article.
 Professional or legal advice should be obtained before taking or refraining from any action as a result of this article.
 Any and all information is subject to change.